-Compliance Period Analyte Туре No Violations Occurred in the Calendar Year of 2021
+Compliance Period Analyte Туре No Violations Occurred in the Calendar Year No Violations Occurred in the Calendar Year of 2022

 Our water system tested a minimum of 2 samples per month in accordance with the Total Coliform Rule for microbiological contaminants.
 With the microbiological samples collected, the water system collects disinfectant residuals to ensure control of microbial growth.